Alfred the Great

 The jewel is now housed in the Ashmolean Museum at Oxford

 IN 886, Alfred garnered his resources and managed to retake the city of London, but Viking raids continued.
-At the battle of Ethendun in 878, Saxon forces soundly defeated the Vikings lead by Guthrum and peace was concluded by the terms of the Treaty of Wedmore.
+At Battle of Edington in 878, Saxon forces soundly defeated the Vikings lead by Guthrum and peace was concluded by the terms of the Treaty of Wedmore.
 Guthrum converted to Christianity with Alfred standing as godfather to his erstwhile enemy.
 Alfred accepted the Danish colonisation of much of England.
 A line was drawn which ran north-westwards from London to Chester, defining an area north of this line which was termed the Danelaw.

 Alfred improved his army, making provision for it to be always availiable at short notice to defend Wessex.
 Part of the army was always kept in reserve in case of emergency.
 The navy was similarly improved, building ships which were bigger and better than those possessed by the Vikings.